andrewwinters89/NPJphase/README.md

 The module is run via cmec-driver command line program ([code repository](https://github.com/cmecmetrics/cmec-driver)), which has its own [installation instructions](https://github.com/cmecmetrics/cmec-driver#installation).

 ### Python Environment
 This module depends on a few different python packages along with other modules from the Python standard library.
-An environment called '_CMEC_npjphase_env' must be created which includes these packages.
+An environment called "_CMEC_npjphase_env" must be created which includes these packages.

 A yaml file is provided with the source code to help create this environment:

 `conda env create -f npjphase_env.yaml`

 ### Register The Module
 Activate an existing environment with cmec-driver installed.
-You can then register the module by using the following command
+You can then register the module by using the following command:

-`cmec-driver register path/to/example_cmec_module/`
+`cmec-driver register path/to/NPJphase/`

 This command will update your cmec.json file in your ~/.cmec folder with a list of default user parameters that can be changed.